Pastry Cream

 Vanilla

-*Vanilla extract is made from real vanilla beans that are macerated in an alcohol and water solution to extract the vanilla’s flavor, and then aged.
+*Pure vanilla extract is made from real vanilla beans that are macerated in an alcohol and water solution to extract the vanilla’s flavor, and then aged.

-Tips for Making Great Crema Pasticcera
+Tips for Making Great Pastry Cream

-Crema Pasticcera is really easy to make, but a little crema pasticcera wisdom and a few more tips help make it better:
+Pastry cream is really easy to make, but a little crema pasticcera wisdom and a few more tips help make it better:

 • The cream should be thick but spreadable.
 It will keep thickening as it cools.